octopusthink/octopusthink.com/src/content/pages/services.md

 ---
 title: What we do
 summary: We have a broad range of skills and take a holistic approach to solving problems for clients.
 Our small, agile team is able to help with everything from app development to print design.
 summaryExtra: "Want an accessibility audit?
 We can do that.
 UX and user research?
 Sure.
 A React app plus an accompanying API running on AWS?
 You got it.
 What about a design system built from scratch?
-You get the idea: we're here to help you kick ass."
+You get the idea: we’re here to help you kick ass."
 description: We offer React & full-stack development, accessibility audits, WordPress and iOS development, UX & UI design, user research, copyediting, open-source work, and training.
 component: Services
 ---